Dedicated to women's health and well-being

 Taking antiviral medications before PHN develops is the most effective way to reduce its severity.

-A variety of other treatments are available to help as well:
+A variety of other treatments are available:

 • An SSRI (selective serotonin reuptake inhibitor) may also be prescribed.